 Convex Lens

-- It also called converging lens
+- It also called a converging lens

 - It used in cameras